configcat/docs/website/docs/advanced/targeting.md

 | Joe  | 32 >= 10 <br/>-> **OFF**                       | 12 >= 10 <br/>-> **OFF**                        |

 :::caution
-Although both Feature Flags are set to 10% ON / 90% OFF, Jane is only evaluated to **ON** for the `isTwitterSharingEnabled` Feature Flag.
+Although both feature flags are set to 10% ON / 90% OFF, Jane is only evaluated to **ON** for the `isTwitterSharingEnabled` feature flag.
 :::

 3. The Twitter Sharing Feature seems alright, so let's increase the `isTwitterSharingEnabled` to **40% ON / 60% OFF**.